natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 > 6. **Implement Universal Gates:**
 >   - Recognize NAND and NOR gates as universal gates capable of implementing any Boolean function.
 >   - Learn to construct basic logic functions using only NAND or NOR gates.
-> 7. **Understand Special Combinational Logic Devices:**
+> 7. **Special Combinational Logic Devices:**
 >   - Examine the functionality and application of multiplexers and demultiplexers in digital circuits.
 >   - Learn how multiplexers can implement any Boolean function by selecting among multiple inputs.
 > 8. **Investigate the Use of ROMs for Hardcoding Logic:**
 >   - Explore the use of Read-Only Memories (ROMs) to permanently encode specific logic functions.
->   - Understand the physical layout and logic implications of using ROMs in digital circuit design.
+>   - Explain the physical layout and logic implications of using ROMs in digital circuit design.
 >
 > These objectives are designed to provide students with a thorough understanding of how combinational logic devices are conceptualized, designed, and implemented in digital electronics, fostering a foundation for more complex system designs.